mk-fg/trip-based-public-transit-routing-algo/README.rst

 as it gives orders-of-magnitude performance boost here over CPython, and transfer-set pre-calculation with large datasets can take a while.

-Also, as mentioned, no attempt at multi-thread or memory optimizations is made here, so it will take much longer than necessary and eat all the RAM regardless.
+No dedicated attempt at parallelization or memory optimizations is made here, so it might take much longer than necessary and eat all the RAM regardless.

 Command-line script